PierreLeGuen/MyOnlineCV/README.md

-# My future online CV
+# My personnal CV website
-Work in progress
+* Built with Bootstrap;
+* Documentation is coming.